 Back-to-School Health Tips

 For schools on the traditional calendar, the new school year is just a month away and parents of school-age children need to start thinking about their son or daughter’s health requirements.
-Wake Forest Baptist Medical Center Pediatrician Mary Evelyn O’Neil, M.D., offers these back-to-school health tips.
+Brenner Children's Hospital pediatricians offers these back-to-school health tips.

-Parents of kindergarteners are required to make sure their child’s vaccinations are up-to-date.
-O’Neil reminds parents to make an appointment now with their child’s pediatrician to get their school health form filled out.
+Parents of kindergartners are required to make sure their child’s vaccinations are up-to-date.
+Parents should make an appointment now with their child’s pediatrician to get their school health form filled out.

 Kindergarten Health Exam Determines:

 - Eye exam